haozhe-an/haozhe-an.github.io/README.md

 Email: haozhean36@gmail.com

-Or if you are experiencing difficulties reaching Google: haozhe.an@yahoo.com
+In case you are experiencing difficulties reaching Gmail: haozhe.an@yahoo.com

 I also have a [LinkedIn profile](https://www.linkedin.com/in/haozhe-an/).

+_This site is under construction._